NicholasRabbit/Operating-Systems/6.S081/Notes of Labs.md

 char*
 fmtname(char *path)
 {
-  static char buf[DIRSIZ+1];
+  // "DIRSIZ" is used to align the names of files and directories. static char buf[DIRSIZ+1];
   char *p;

-  // Find first character after last slash. for(p=path+strlen(path); p >= path && *p != '/'; p--)
+  // Find first character after last slash.
+  // It abstracts the last name of a file of a path, for examle, "foo" from "/user/foo". for(p=path+strlen(path); p >= path && *p != '/'; p--)
     ;
   p++;